 - Find containers with adequate drainage holes and fill halfway with organic potting soil or topsoil.
 Some potting soils will even have time-release plant food.

 - After removing from their plastic containers, loosen roots a bit and place young plants in new larger containers so that the base is near the top.
 Place containers in a sunny spot.

 - Fill in remaining space with potting soil and water thoroughly.

 - Use a sharpie to label the herbs on plastic stakes.
 This makes it easier for little ones who read to identify the herbs.

-The more that you snip and use herbs the more they grow.
+The more that you snip and use herbs, the more they grow.
 Some herbs may form a flower, like basil.
 Pinch these off as you see them because it can change the taste of the herbs.
-Kids will love this project, as it can be done with very little effort and it’s easy to find jobs for them (scooping soil into the pots, placing the plants in the pots, making the labels, etc.) Best of all you are introducing the joy of growing and eating fresh herbs at a young age.
+Kids will love this project, as it can be done with minimal effort and it’s easy to find jobs for them (scooping soil into the pots, placing the plants in the pots, making the labels, etc.) Best of all, you are introducing the joy of growing and eating fresh herbs at a young age.